Ali Bakouei

 Ali Mansour Bakouei Katrimi (علی باکویی; January 17, 1975 — June 13, 2025) was an Iranian nuclear scientist who was involved in the Iranian nuclear program.
 Bakouei was an academic, renowned for his contributions to nuclear physics, materials science, and supercapacitor development.
 He served as an assistant professor, and held various scientific and academic positions throughout his career.

-Bakouei, along with his entire family, died on June 13, 2025, during Israel's initial airstrike of the Iran-Israel war, when his home in the residential neighborhood of Narmak in Tehran was targeted.
+Bakouei, along with his entire family, died on June 13, 2025, during Israel's initial airstrike of the Twelve-Day War, when his home in the residential neighborhood of Narmak in Tehran was targeted.

 Life

 Ali Bakouei was born on January 17, 1975 in village of Katrim, Dodangeh District, Sari County, Mazandaran province, Iran.
 Ali Bakouei grew up in the village of Katrim, located in the Dodangeh District of Sari County, Iran.

 From an early age, he was recognized by teachers and peers for his exceptional talent and strong ethical character.
 While many of his contemporaries spent their leisure time on recreation, he dedicated himself to studying academic and scientific books.

 His father, a hardworking farmer, described him as a well-mannered and helpful son who also assisted with agricultural work.

 In addition to his academic pursuits, Bakouei was active in boxing, serving as both a coach and referee in Tehran Province.
 However, his academic achievements remained largely unknown to many of his colleagues in the sport until after his death.

 He completed his primary and secondary education at his hometown school, then went to Sari to continue his studies.
 He finished high school at a school in Sari city and prepared to take the national exam for Iranian university entrance.